bright/new-www/content/blog/payments-in-point-of-sale-design-best-ui-ux-practices.md

 ## Include easily understandable icons with labels

-When presenting multiple options, such as payment methods, it's crucial to include clear, intuitive icons to minimize errors.
-To ensure accessibility, pair these icons with labels, making their meaning unmistakable.
+When presenting multiple options, such as payment methods, it's crucial to **include clear, intuitive icons** to minimize errors.
+To ensure accessibility, **pair these icons with labels**, making their meaning unmistakable.

 <div className="image">![Point of sale design iconography](/images/include-easily-understandable-icons-with-labels.png "Point of sale design iconography")</div>

 ## Establish button hierarchy

-Emphasize the most frequently used buttons by making them larger and more prominent, while less commonly used buttons should be smaller.
+**Emphasize the most frequently used buttons by making them larger and more prominent**, while less commonly used buttons should be smaller.
 This helps guide users toward the correct action efficiently.

 On the order management screen below, you’ll find several clickable options.
-However, the most important action, “Continue,” is designed to stand out due to its distinctive color and size, ensuring smooth navigation through the ordering process.
+However, **the most important action, “Continue,” is designed to stand out** due to its distinctive color and size, ensuring smooth navigation through the ordering process.

 <div className="image">![Button hierarchy POS design](/images/establish-button-hierarchy.png "Button hierarchy POS design")</div>